ZM13XR/MinesweeperInj/README.md

 # MinesweeperInj
-Fun memory editing function on Windows Minesweeper
+Fun memory editing function on Windows Minesweeper with comments overlayed to walk users through how to edit local memory on Windows